AdobeDocs/experience-manager-65.en/help/assets/content-fragments/graphql-api-content-fragments.md

   * use `... on`
     * See [Sample Query for a Content Fragment of a specific Model with a Content Reference](#sample-wknd-fragment-specific-model-content-reference)

+* Fallback when querying nested fragments:

+  * If the requested variation does not exist in a nested fragment, then the **Master** variation will be returned.

 ## Persisted Queries (Caching) {#persisted-queries-caching}

 After preparing a query with a POST request, it can be executed with a GET request that can be cached by HTTP caches or a CDN.